 A common question that shows up during a migration is, “How do we make sure the new system behaves exactly like the old one, minus the icky parts?”
 Another one is, “How do we build the new system while the old one keeps changing without disrupting the business?”

-The core idea is that you shadow a slice of production traffic to the new system.
+The idea is that you shadow a slice of production traffic to the new system.
 The old system keeps serving real users.
 A copy of that same traffic is forwarded to the new system along with the old system’s response.
 The new system runs the same business logic and compares its outputs with the old one.
 The entire point is to make the new system return the exact same answer the old one would have, for the same inputs and the same state.

 At the start, you don’t rip out bad behavior or ship new features.
 Everything is about output parity.
 Once the systems line up and the new one has processed enough real traffic to earn some trust, you start sending actual user traffic to it.
 If something blows up, you roll back.
 If it behaves as expected, you push more traffic.
 Eventually the old system gets to ride off into the sunset.